EVMS, Sentara help Honduran patient

 In response to this unusual need, a team of specialists from Sentara Norfolk General Hospital, Eastern Virginia Medical School and community healthcare providers pulled together to assist Juan Carlos and his family.

 On March 5, 2014, Eastern Virginia Medical School surgeons, Sentara Norfolk General Hospital and others collaborated on a 14-hour surgery to remove the tumor from Juan Carlos’s jaw and harvest bone and tissue from his legs to reconstruct his jaw.

-“It’s gratifying to see our whole family of providers come together to support this effort,” said Paul Chidester, MD, vice president of medical affairs at Sentara Norfolk General Hospital.
-“Radiology, Pathology and Anesthesia services were donated for this unusual case, and were happy to make an OR, support team and inpatient care available.”
+“It’s gratifying to see our whole family of providers come together to support this effort,” said Paul Chidester, M.D., vice president of medical affairs at Sentara Norfolk General Hospital.
+“Radiology, pathology and anesthesia services were donated for this unusual case, and were happy to make an operating room, support team and inpatient care available.”